OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 3.3.
 Integrate with Data Center Infrastructure
 ------------------------------------------------------------

 Now you should have an OpenNebula cloud up and running with at least one virtualization node.
 The next step is to configure OpenNebula to work with your infrastructure.
-OpenNebula directly manages the hypervisor, networking and storage platforms, and you may need additional configuration:
+OpenNebula directly manages the hypervisor, networking and storage platforms; and you may need additional configuration:

 -  **Networking setup** with :ref:`802.1Q VLANs <hm-vlan>`, :ref:`Open vSwitch <openvswitch>` or :ref:`VXLAN <vxlan>`.